ahigerd/galosh/doc/profiles-appearance.md

 The "New Scheme" button will prompt you for a name and create a copy of the selected color scheme.

-If one of the default color schemes is selected, the "Revert Scheme" button will undo any changes to it and restore the original colors.
+If one of the standard color schemes is selected, the "Revert Scheme" button will undo any changes to it and restore the original colors.
 This button is replaced with "Delete Scheme" for custom color schemes.
 Any profiles using a color scheme that is deleted will fall back to the default color scheme.